epfl-ada/ada-2021-project-abracadabra/README.md

 From this, we add another layer of preprocessing.
 When we work with the professions, we need the speaker in order to retrieve its occupations.
 Thus, we also create another dataset containing only the quotes that have a speaker (i.e removing the ones that have speaker equal to None).
 EXPLAIN ??

-We also had to link speakers to their occupations (not just QID from wikidata) and for this we used the speaker_attributes files as well as wikidata_labels_descriptions in order to create a dictionnary of QIDS and jobs.
+We also had to link speakers to their occupations (not just QID from wikidata) and for this we used the speaker_attributes files as well as wikidata_labels_descriptions in order to create a dictionary of QIDS and jobs.

 ### Sentiment analysis
 One of the possible methods would be to use in the first place the VADER (Valence Aware Dictionary and sEntiment Reasoner : https://github.com/cjhutto/vaderSentiment) program to obtain a first evaluation of all quotes, and in the case of unsatisfying results, for example in the case VADER classifies the majority of our quotes as neutral,  we could implement our own NLP model based on the BERT pipeline.